 Green wood is less expensive than seasoned wood.
 Those who prefer this method should do so in the early spring and let it season over the next several months.

-Locust Ridge Landscape, LLC offers firewood sales in Chambersburg, PA and Shippensburg, PA plus the Baltimore, MD and Washington D.C. areas.
-We sell bundled firewood, kiln dried starter firewood, kindling, fire starters, and campfire wood that is reasonably priced with volume discounts and free delivery.
+Locust Ridge Landscape, LLC offers firewood sales in Chambersburg, PA and Shippensburg, PA.
+We sell split cut firewood, kiln dried starter firewood, kindling, fire starters, and campfire wood that is reasonably priced with volume discounts and free delivery.
 Contact us today for a quote!